mkokaras/mkokaras/README.md

 👨‍💻 Throughout my studies, I've used multiple languages and frameworks such as **C, C++, Java, JavaScript, React, AngularJs, NodeJs, ExpressJS, Django, SQL** and **Mongo**.
 I am currently trying to master the fundamentals of web developing and exploring the best coding practices and the modern web developing tools.

+📝For my undergraduate thesis, I developed an [Anonymous Auction Protocol](https://github.com/mkokaras/anon-zether-auction) based on the Ethereum Blockchain using various cryptographic primitives, developed in NodeJs and Ethereum.

 ### 📫 How to reach me

 [![instagram](https://img.shields.io/badge/Instagram-f11a97?style=for-the-badge&logo=Instagram&logoColor=white)](https://www.instagram.com/kokaras/)